alxyok/alxyok/README.md

 ### Hi there 👋

+Welcome to my slice of world.
+I am a hands-on engineer interested in many curious stuff including deep learning, and especially:
+* Graph neural nets because graphs are flexible, powerful, and naturally emerge as the go-to representation tool in a variety of scenarii
+* Physics-informed ML that ensure fundamental physics properties are captured by the neural model

 <!--
 **alxyok/alxyok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.